-Posted In: Educator Voices, Kids Not Cuts, Moving in Congress, Uncategorized
+Posted In: Educator Voices, Kids Not Cuts, Uncategorized

 Budget cuts impact real people, and some cuts never heal.
 Sequestration has already slashed education funding and Head Start programs by nearly $3 billion.
 Cutting early childhood programs, such as Head Start, for the most vulnerable children means cutting these students’ chances to enter elementary school ready to learn and condemns many to a lifetime of playing catch-up with their more affluent peers.

 The consequences of across-the-board cuts to students and schools are devastating:

 - Already, 57,000 children have lost seats in Head Start classes and the opportunity to be ready to begin school